Exploring The Effects Of Domestic Violence on Survivors, Partners, And Children

 How therapy can help you recover after surviving domestic violence

 Many people feel unsafe and need time to recover their equilibrium after experiencing domestic violence.
 Consider working with a licensed therapist online through a virtual relationship therapy platform like Regain.
 Therapy can help you examine your feelings about the abuse, find healthy ways to process and move past them, and develop healthy communication skills to manage conflicts better in the future.
+Therapy can also help with significant problems stemming from abuse, like post-traumatic stress disorder.
 Parents or guardians seeking emotional support for their children following an incident of domestic abuse can contact TeenCounseling to get online therapy for kids from 12 to 19.

 In the past decade, a massive surge of interest in versatile mental health treatment options has inspired numerous studies into the effectiveness of the various methods.
 Research shows that online and in-person therapy offer similar results, though virtual treatments often have lower costs and shorter wait times.
 Virtual couples therapy is also equally effective online and face-to-face, with both study groups showing reduced symptoms related to depression, stress, and anxiety and increased relationship satisfaction.
 Teletherapy platforms offer the added benefit of connection to a comprehensive network of licensed therapists, giving you a much higher chance of connecting with a provider who fits your personality and needs, and makes you feel comfortable.